cmllr/honeypress/README.md

 In case you give the default user role permission to access the plugin list, HoneyPress will try to mask itself behind Hello Dolly's description.

+## Recommendations

+- Use an proxy for outgoing connections (so you can monitor installed droppers)
+- Use containers and/ or virtual machines
+- Apply a regular reset of HoneyPress instances
+- 🛑 **Don't use this on a production environment** 🛑
+- Make the wp-contents/ directory readonly
+- Prevent access throught the webserver towards logs/ and honeypress.json (redirect it to 404)

 ## License